Think you don’t have time to start a side hustle? Think again.

 4. Use your lunch break wisely

 Before I went full-time with my side hustle, I spent most lunch breaks at my desk which, depending on how you look at it, was one less hour that would be required of me in the evening.
-It was a great use of time.
+It was a great use of time and a big reason why I was able to scale my work as quickly as I did.

 5. Don’t say “yes” to every social invitation that comes your way